marinov98/MarinMacs/emacs_config/README.md

 - What if you are a **Vim user** looking to switch to emacs but keep the powerful vim bindings?
 My emacs works with evil-mode!
 - I just really like to have my stuff online in case event XYZ happens with my machine

+## Quickstart
+- for those of you who just want to use/test my config:
+  - copy my `init.el` and `MarinMacs.org` into your own `.emacs.d` directory (make one in your home directory if you dont have one)

 ## Please Note:
 - I have used Emacs on MacOS, Arch(Antergos), Ubuntu, and Windows(very little) so my knowledge is limited when it comes to anything else
 - **Mac Users**: This guide assumes you have [Homebrew](<https://docs.brew.sh/Installation>) installed